Table of contents

 Preservation of brand identity

 Maintaining brand identity is another significant benefit of succession planning.
 By creating an internal succession plan, you get people from within your business moving up and maintaining the brand identity, the company culture, and its core values.
-This ensures that the organisation's culture remains consistent, even when leadership changes.
+This ensures that the organization's culture remains consistent, even when leadership changes.

 Cost efficacy